JimDLundgren/LZW/Readme.md

 TODO:
 %%%%%%%%%%

-	2.0: Add hash tables for dictionary storage for the decoder.
+	2.0: Use hash tables for dictionary storage for the decoder.
 	2.1: Remove recursive call.
 	2.2: Do not call the output file in the function that adds dictionary entries (only for the encoder).
 	2.3: Look over how the encoder and decoder reads in the input file (different methods currently).